Memorials

 The right to erect a memorial is provided as part of the purchase of the Exclusive Right of Burial.

-Memorials must be constructed of natural stone or terrazzo and must not contain any wood, plastic or glass.
+Memorials must be constructed of natural stone, or terrazzo, and must not contain any wood, plastic or glass.

-All inscriptions are approved by the Council.
+All inscriptions are approved by North Ayrshire Council.

 We do not permit: